OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM-Guac-GUI.md

 - https://canvas.ohio.edu
 <br>

-15. Note that you can turn in assignments directly from your VM, if needed.
+15. Note that you can use the LMS as normal and that you could turn in assignments directly from your VM, if needed.
 <br>